ilri/csv-metadata-quality/README.md

 - Better logging, for example with INFO, WARN, and ERR levels
 - Verbose, debug, or quiet options
 - Warn if an author is shorter than 3 characters?
-- Validate dc.rights field against SPDX?
-Perhaps with an option like `-m spdx` to enable the spdx module?
 - Validate DOIs?
 Normalize to https://doi.org format?
 Or use just the DOI part: 10.1016/j.worlddev.2010.06.006
 - Warn if two items use the same file in `filename` column
 - Add an option to drop invalid AGROVOC subjects?